A Kernel Stein Test for Comparing Latent Variable Models: Proofs

 where $\zeta_{1}=\mathrm{Var}_{y\sim R}\left[\mathbb{E}_{y'\sim R}\left[h(y,y')\right]\right]$ and $\zeta_{2}=\mathrm{Var}_{y,y'\sim R\otimes R}\left[h(y,y')\right].$ To obtain the asymptotic variance of the $\sqrt{n}(U_{n}-\EE[U_{n}])$, we only need the first term $\zeta_{1}$ as $n\var[U_{n}]\to4\zeta_{1}$ $(n\to\infty),$ assuming $\EE_{(y,y')\sim R\otimes R}[h(y,y')^{2}]<\infty.$

 Recall that our test statistic in Section \ref{subsec:Test-procedure} requires a consistent estimator of the asymptotic variance in Corollary \ref{cor:teststatnormality} (see also Theorem \ref{thm:mcmcustat}).
-To accommodate the setting of our test, we consider the following situation: we are given a sample $\{y_{i}^{(t)}\}_{i=1}^{n}\sim R_{t}$ where $\{R_{t}\}_{t=1}^{\infty}$ is a sequence of distributions approximating $R.$ This defines a sequence of U-statistics
+To accommodate the setting of our test, we consider the following situation: we are given samples $\{y_{i}^{(t)}\}_{i=1}^{n}\sim R_{t}$ where $\{R_{t}\}_{t=1}^{\infty}$ is a sequence of distributions approximating $R.$ This defines a sequence of U-statistics